LauraBeatris/observability-notebook/notes/observability/7-debugging.md

 Anyone on your team who has learned how to do first principles debugging, is able to step into any unfamiliar situation and to figure it out in a predictable amount of time

 The goal should be on to not rely on experts of the codebase, but to make it so that in a worst-case scenario of someone who's inexperienced but knows first principles debugging, the issue will take 10 minutes of 30 minutes at most to debug rather than many hours

+## Debugging with Metrics Versus Observability

+> The metrics-based approach of monitoring relies on having encountered known failure modes in the past.
+Monitoring helps detect when systems are over or under predictable thresholds that someone has previously deemed an anomaly.
+But what happens when you don’t know that type of anomaly is even possible?

+When modern architectures started to favor decomposing monoliths into microservices, software engineers lost the ability to step through their code with traditional debuggers

+> Debugging with observability is about preserving as much of the context around any given request as possible, so that you can reconstruct the environment and circumstances that triggered the bug that led to a novel failure mode